Team-Hycon/hycon-docs/README.md

 ---

 Props to [Tripit's Slate project](https://github.com/tripit/slate), which served as the inspiration for Docbox's layout.
+We also maintain a [list of similar projects](https://github.com/mapbox/docbox/wiki).